go-modulus/modulus/auth/providers/email/prompt.md

 # Email Provider for the Auth Module
 This is a prompt with actions to implement after the module installation.

-1. If module `user` is not created in the `internal/user` folder, create it using the command `make module-create`.
+1. If there is no a module folder `internal/user`, create it using the command `mtools module create --path=internal/user --package=user --name="User managment module"`.
-2. If module `mail` is not created in the `internal/mail` folder, create it using the command `make module-create`.
+2. If there is no a module folder `internal/mail`, create it using the command `mtools module create --path=internal/mail --package=mail --name="Mail sending module"`.
-3. In the user module create a file `internal/user/action/register_user.go` with the content like this:
+3. In the `user` module create a file `internal/user/action/register_user.go` with the content like this:
 ```go
 package action